MarkKozel/CompOrgEText/docs/Introduction/Concepts/Algorithms.md

 },
 {
   Concept:'Ambiguity',
   Details:'Imprecise nature of a construct.
-For Natural Language, how individuals interprets the meaning or intent of a word or phrase'
+For Natural Language, how individuals interpret the meaning or intent of a word or phrase'
 },
 {
   Concept:'Algorithm',